openmc-dev/openmc/docs/source/methods/physics.rst

 in the cumulative distribution function, and :math:`E_{i,j}` the j-th outgoing energy.

-Weproceed first as we did for ACE Law 1, determining the bounding energies of the particle's incoming energy such that :math:`E_i < E < E_{i+1}` and calculating an interpolationg factor :math:`f` with equation :eq:`interpolation-factor`.
+We proceed first as we did for ACE Law 1, determining the bounding energies of the particle's incoming energy such that :math:`E_i < E < E_{i+1}` and calculating an interpolation factor :math:`f` with equation :eq:`interpolation-factor`.
 Next, statistical interpolation is performed to choose between using the outgoing energy distributions corresponding to energy :math:`E_i` and :math:`E_{i+1}`.
 Let :math:`\ell` be the chosen table where